JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

 9.  **Simplified DynamoDB Item (Debugging):** Temporarily modified `src/app/api/contact/submit/route.ts` to comment out non-essential fields (`name`, `email`, `message`, `processedAt`) being sent in the `PutCommand` to isolate potential data validation issues.

 10. **Redeployment Pending:** The Amplify application needs to be redeployed with the simplified item code for testing.

+11. **Additional Debugging Required:** Despite attaching the IAM policy and simplifying the DynamoDB item, the API route is still returning a 500 error.
+This suggests the issue may be:

+    - The IAM policy might not be properly attached or effective
+    - There could be an issue with the AWS SDK configuration
+    - The DynamoDB table might have additional constraints not visible in the schema
+    - There might be a network or environment issue preventing the API route from accessing DynamoDB

+12. **Code Review Findings:**

+    - The API route implementation looks correct, with proper error handling
+    - The AWS configuration is set up to use IAM roles in production
+    - The simplified DynamoDB item includes only the essential fields (id, createdAt, status)
+    - The error handling in the API route logs detailed error information, but this isn't visible in the client-side error

+13. **Enhanced Error Logging:**

+    - Added detailed error logging for DynamoDB errors, including error name, message, code, type, and metadata
+    - Added specific error type detection for common DynamoDB errors (ResourceNotFoundException, AccessDeniedException, ValidationException)
+    - Improved type safety with proper TypeScript interfaces for error objects

+14. **IAM Policy Review:**
+    - The IAM policy (`jeff-content-dynamodb-policy`) correctly grants `dynamodb:PutItem` permission to the DynamoDB table
+    - The policy is attached to the `jeff-content-amplify-role` role
+    - The role is configured to trust the Amplify service principal
+    - The script (`setup-amplify-iam.sh`) correctly creates and attaches the policy to the role

 ## Final DynamoDB Table Configuration